sonlab-metu/SONLab-FRET-Tool/installers/README.md

 3. **Complete the Installation**
    - Follow the on-screen prompts to select your PyTorch backend
    - The installer will create a desktop shortcut and Start Menu entry
-   - The application will be installed in the directory where you extracted the files

 ### Linux Installation